Great Lakes Seaway Trail – NY

 - Length454 of 518 total miles

-The Great Lakes Seaway Trail runs right along Grate Lakes Erie and Ontario to provide the most gorgeous views.
+The Great Lakes Seaway Trail runs right along Great Lakes Erie and Ontario to provide the most gorgeous views.
 This Byway takes visitors through so many different towns and cultures, lighthouses, harbors, rolling farmland, and much more.
 With plenty of activities and picturesque views of nature, the Great Lakes Seaway Trail is a perfect trip for just about anybody.

 Story of the Byway